Automated Multi-Touch Attribution in Logistics

 Revenue Institute builds a logistics-native AI attribution engine that ingests shipment-level data directly from your TMS, WMS, ELD devices, and EDI networks, then maps every freight transaction backward to its originating marketing touchpoint.
 The system integrates with Oracle Transportation Management, MercuryGate, and Blue Yonder environments to create a unified data model where a single LTL shipment or full truckload movement is traced through every marketing interaction - from initial load board posting to broker outreach to customer email nurture sequences.

-Unlike generic platforms, our engine understands logistics-specific conversion windows (contracts signed 60-120 days before first shipment), multi-stakeholder decision paths (shipper, freight broker, carrier procurement), and the role of operational metrics like dock-to-stock time and claims ratio as secondary conversion signals.
+Unlike generic platforms, our engine understands logistics-specific conversion windows (contracts signed 30-120 days before first shipment, depending on contract type), multi-stakeholder decision paths (shipper, freight broker, carrier procurement), and the role of operational metrics like dock-to-stock time and claims ratio as secondary conversion signals.
 For Marketing, this means automation of attribution reporting by freight lane, customer segment, and campaign type - freeing operators from manual spreadsheet reconciliation and enabling real-time optimization of carrier procurement messaging and shipper retention campaigns.

 The workflow shifts: AI surfaces which marketing channels correlate with reduced empty miles and improved driver utilization; Marketing validates findings and adjusts spend; the system continuously retrains on new shipment data.
 This is a systems-level fix because it connects Marketing's budget decisions directly to dispatch operations' capacity constraints and procurement's carrier performance scorecards - breaking the isolation that makes logistics marketing reactive.